MTJB/marktjbrown.com/_posts/2020-10-06-running-microsoft-sql-server-on-a-mac.md

 ## 👋 Introduction
-A few years ago I switched my main work machine from Windows to Mac – despite the reliance I have on SQL Server to run our application (Well, there’s also the dev-only H2 database, but even then I knew that wouldn’t fly due to some ‘subtle’ differences).
+A few years ago I switched my main work machine from Windows to Mac – despite the reliance I have on SQL Server to run our application (Well, there’s also the dev-only H2 database, but even then I knew that would not fly due to some ‘subtle’ differences).

 ![SQL Error]({{site.baseurl}}/images/posts/2020-10-06-running-microsoft-sql-server-on-a-mac/sql-error.png)